 -

-Ron Gorchov: Luck and Rene Ricard: and if you arrive, do you know you are there? have both been organized in collaboration with the artists’ estates, which the gallery represents.
-The exhibitions will remain on view through February 14, 2026 in St. Moritz.
+Rene Ricard: and if you arrive, do you know you are there? will be the artist’s first solo exhibition in St. Moritz, and will feature six works dating from 1989 to 2011.
+The exhibition was organized in collaboration with the artist's estate, which the gallery represents, and will remain on view through April 4, 2026.